Abujolly/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls use to dispaly the contents list of your current directory
+ls display the contents list of your current directory